Sexual Violence Prevention Framework

 A Sexual Violence Prevention Roundtable was established to provide insight on sexual violence issues, help identify priority areas of need, and provide advice on evidence-based approaches for addressing the causes of sexual violence.
-The Roundtable includes sector and community representatives, academic experts, and senior government representatives, and is chaired by the Deputy Director-General, Strategy, Department of Child Safety, Youth and Women.
+The Roundtable includes sector and community representatives, academic experts, and senior government representatives, and is chaired by the Department of Justice and Attorney-General.

 What is next?

-To support implementation of the Framework, a comprehensive whole-of-Government Action Plan to address sexual violence will be released in 2020.
+To support implementation of the Framework, a comprehensive whole-of-Government Action Plan to address sexual violence was released in October 2021.

 What difference will we make?